Day and Night (1997 film): Production

+Release

 Reception

 The film opened in France on 74 screens and grossed $236,256 in its opening week, ranking 14th at the box office.
+The Independent described Day and Night as "an unmitigated critical disaster and a complete box office flop".
 When the film premiered at the 47th Berlin International Film Festival in 1997, hundreds of journalists walked out of the screening and those that stayed audibly ridiculed the film.
 Day and Night was considered the worst French film since 1945 by Cahiers du cinéma, and considered as a possible "worst film in history" by the French version of Slate.
-Variety claimed that the film was, "Laugh-out-loud awful without touching the cult realm of 'so bad it's good," Françoise Giroud stated "It's a bad movie, there's no question", and L'Humanité called it an "Absolute debacle".
+Variety claimed that the film was, "Laugh-out-loud awful without touching the cult realm of 'so bad it's good".
+Françoise Giroud stated "It's a bad movie, there's no question", L'Humanité called it an "Absolute debacle", and Michel Houellebecq referred to it as the "most preposterous film in history".
+English-language film site /Film described its status as "one of the worst foreign language movies ever made".
 An original documentary, Anatomy of a Massacre, was released with the Day and Night DVD, and focused on the film's intense negative reception and failure.